TLabAltoh/TLabWebViewMRTK/README.md

 <details><summary>please see here</summary>

 ### This Repository only for Oculus Quest 2
-- This is a project I created for Oculus Quest 2, using the Mixed Reality Toolkit, but it does not work with HoloLens.
+This is a project I created for Oculus Quest 2, using the Mixed Reality Toolkit, but it does not work with HoloLens.
 This is because the WebView used is an Oculus (or Android) dependent system.

-### Module management policy is updated
+### Module Management Policy Modified
-- The policy has been changed to manage libraries in the repository as submodules.
-- Commit ``` 502aa1d ``` If you cloned the project before, please clone the repository again.
-- Use ``` git submodule update --init ``` to adjust the commit of the submodule to the version recommended by the project.
+The policy has been changed to manage libraries in the repository as submodules after commit ``` 4a7a833 ```.
+Please run ``` git submodule update --init ``` to adjust the commit of the submodule to the version recommended by the project.

 ### WebView Input System Updated
-- In the sample, interaction with WebView is created based on PanExample, but interaction as uGUI is also possible.
+In the sample, interaction with WebView is created based on PanExample, but interaction as uGUI is also possible.
 Please refer to the sample of ``` TLab\TLabWebView\Scene ```.

 </details>